MickeyUK/map-email-scraper/README.md

     spas in york

 You can click a marker on the map to view information on that location.
 If e-mail addresses exist in the hunter.io database for that location, they will come up.
 You can see the markers in text form by selecting **Text View**.
 You can download the places in CSV (Comma Seperated Values) format, making it easy to import into tables and databases.

+## More Features

+I regularly I am asked to add more features to this, such as returning more results, but this is primarily to serve as an example of my abilities for my portfolio.
+If you would like to discuss hiring me to add more features, please shoot me an e-mail (you can find my e-mail address on my profile page).
+Thanks!